 We are a closed herd meaning that every animal on the farm is born and raised here which has benefits for biosecurity and infection control and allows us to appreciate and manage the lineage of each animal, with most of the cows on the farm today being direct decedents of the original herd.

 Each cow is identified by a unique number which is displayed on their ear tags and freeze branded onto the top of one of their hind legs.
 As well as a unique number, all our cows are named.
 The first part of their name is taken from their mother and the second from their father; we have lots of Beths, Janes and Joans, and even a Marigold or two.
 All this information is included on a passport which is required for each animal and essential when moving animals to our neighbouring farm.

 Providing our girls with a balanced and nutritious diet is essential for their health and wellbeing as well as for the quality of their milk.
-We feed a diet that is home-grown where possible; in the winter, and on a thick bed of our own straw, the cows are fed home-grown grass and maize silage along with a protein blend and pellets provided inside the milking robot.
+We feed a diet that is home-grown where possible, with the vast majority coming from our own crops.
+In the winter, the cows are fed grass, maize and lucerne silage along with a protein blend and pellets provided inside the milking robot.
 In the summer, our cows spend their time out in the field, feeding on fresh grass and a supplement of pellets given in the milking robot that is fed based on their average milk yield, weight and age.
 When in the barns, our cows bed down on fresh straw that is also grown here on the farm.

 The health and welfare of our herd is paramount, after all happy and healthy cows produce better milk.
 By operating a closed herd we are reducing the risk of infection and the transfer of disease.
 We work closely with our local veterinary practice and have the vet visit the farm every two weeks to carry out general health checks, pregnancy scanning and provide specific care to those animals that require it.